 \section{Answer Inclusion Analysis}

-~ Standard evaluation metrics often fail to capture the nuances of the reasoning process of the model.
-To address this, we provide a complementary analysis to Figure~\ref{fig:fig2_error_categorization} by quantifying answer inclusion using two distinct methods: strict string-based matching and a semantic LLM-as-a-Judge evaluation.
-Tables~\ref{tab:tabA1_answer_hit_musique}--\ref{tab:tabA3_answer_hit_2wiki} report results across MuSiQue~\cite{trivedi2022musique}, HotpotQA~\cite{yang2018hotpotqa}, and 2WikiMultiHopQA~\cite{ho2020constructing} benchmarks, respectively.
-We categorize predictions into correct and incorrect cases based on the final output.
-For each reasoning trace, we determine whether the gold answer was identified or derived at any intermediate step regardless of the final outcome.
+We define an \textbf{answer-inclusive error} as an outcome with two properties.
+First, the gold answer or a paraphrase verified by an LLM-as-a-Judge appears within the reasoning trace as a candidate supported by the retrieved evidence.
+Second, the final output disagrees with it.
+Standard evaluation metrics do not capture this step-level dynamic.
+We complement Figure~\ref{fig:error_categorization} by quantifying answer inclusion under two methods, namely strict string-based matching and an LLM-as-a-Judge evaluation.
+Tables~\ref{tab:answer_hit_musique} to~\ref{tab:answer_hit_2wiki} report results on MuSiQue~\cite{trivedi2022musique}, HotpotQA~\cite{yang2018hotpotqa}, and 2WikiMultiHopQA~\cite{ho2020constructing}.
+We split predictions into correct and incorrect cases by the final output.
+For each reasoning trace, we check whether the gold answer was derived at any intermediate step regardless of the final outcome.

-\textit{Substring Match} determines whether the gold answer string explicitly appears in the reasoning trace.
-While simple and transparent, this method is brittle; it misses paraphrased answers and can yield false positives by matching contextually irrelevant mentions.
-To address this limitation, we additionally employ an LLM-as-a-Judge evaluation.
-In contrast, the \textit{LLM\_judge} follows a more permissive criterion aligned with Figure~\ref{fig:fig2_error_categorization}: the judge outputs ``answer inclusive'' if the reasoning trace identifies the correct answer (or a semantically equivalent answer) as a valid candidate with any supporting fact, context, or logical connection, even if the model later rejects it.
-The judge returns ``answer exclusive'' only when the gold answer is never mentioned, appears solely as part of an unfocused enumeration, or is explicitly framed as a random guess without supporting context.
-Importantly, the judge is configured to detect the presence of the correct answer during reasoning, without evaluating reasoning quality.
-The full prompt and decision criteria used by the judge are provided in Figure~\ref{fig:figA1_Answer_Inclusion_prompt}.
+\textbf{Substring Match} checks whether the gold answer string appears in the trace.
+The method is simple but brittle in that it misses paraphrased answers and matches contextually irrelevant mentions.
+We therefore add an LLM-as-a-Judge evaluation, executed by gpt-oss-120b at high reasoning effort~\cite{agarwal2025gpt}.
+This judge differs from the gemma-4-31b-it judge used for end-task accuracy and for the RRP and MQI behavioral metrics because answer-hit detection is a separate evidence-grounded matching task rather than open-ended scoring.
+The \textbf{LLM\_judge} follows a more permissive criterion aligned with Figure~\ref{fig:error_categorization}.
+The judge outputs answer-inclusive if the trace identifies the correct answer or a semantically equivalent one as a valid candidate with any supporting fact, context, or logical connection, even if the model later rejects it.
+It returns answer-exclusive only when the gold answer is never mentioned, appears solely as part of an unfocused enumeration, or is explicitly framed as a random guess without supporting context.
+The judge is configured to detect the presence of the correct answer during reasoning, without evaluating reasoning quality.
+The full prompt and decision criteria appear in Figure~\ref{fig:prompt_answer_inclusion}.